Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Rate-Optimal Estimation of Fully Shared Singular Subspace via Stack-SVD

 Theorem \ref{upperlowerbound} establishes the rate-optimality of Stack-SVD when the dimensions of the matrices $p_1$ and $p_2$ are of comparable size or overall signal strength is sufficiently large.
-However, when the orders of $p_1$ and $p_2$ differ substantially, with one being much larger than the other, we find that, interestingly, there is no need to integrate the two matrices.
-Instead, under some signal constraints, the minimax optimal rate can actually be achieved by applying SVD to one of the two matrices with smaller dimension.
+However, when the orders of $p_1$ and $p_2$ differ substantially, with one being much larger than the other, we find that there is no need to integrate the two matrices.
+Instead, under some signal constraints, the minimax optimal rate can be achieved by individual SVD on the smaller dimension matrix.